8ctopus/paypal-rest-api/README.md

 ## demo

-Also run the `demo.php` to see what is possible.
+Run `demo.php` to see what is possible.
+Here's a code snippet:

 ```php
 use HttpSoft\Message\RequestFactory;